kredati/cin2999f21/syllabus.md

 #### Week 6, October 18: Sharing your scholarship: Publishing and Conferencing
 Reading due:
 * Kelsky, “Publish This, Not That,” and “Applying to Conferences” from _The Professor is In_
-* Gregory Semenza, "Attending Conferences" and "Publishing,  from _Graduate Study for the 21st Century_
+* Gregory Semenza, "Attending Conferences" and "Publishing," from _Graduate Study for the 21st Century_
 * Scott's selection(s) from "journal club" (TBD).
 * Peruse the [Penn English CFPs](http://call-for-papers.sas.upenn.edu/)
 * Browse websites & programs for conferences in our [conference list](./conferences.md)